ipl-adm/material-dynmap/README.md

 ### Personal installation

 To install the script for personal use on all Dynmap instances, you need to have a userscript manager installed.
-For a modern seamless UI with an open source extension, [Tampermonkey] is strongly recommended.
+For a modern seamless UI with an open source extension, [Violentmonkey] is strongly recommended.

 Then visit [OpenUserJS][material-dynmap-openuserjs] and click the `Install` button.
 The userscript will update automatically.
 Alternatively, this button lets you install it directly: